a-camarillo/a-camarillo.github.io/index.md

 # Projects

 ### [Spotify Regression](../projects/spotify_regression/spotify_regression.html)
 Created a recommendation playlist to explore music beyond my normal scope of listening which resulted in my finding of 19 new songs outside the genres I normally listen.
-Performed analysis of distributions and chi-squared tests for measuring prefences among key features then used logistic regression to predict the tracks in the playlist
+Performed analysis of distributions and chi-squared tests for measuring preferences among key features then used logistic regression to predict the tracks in the playlist

 ### [League of Legends Discord Bot](../projects/discord-bot/discord_bot.html)
 Created a discord bot which connects to the Riot API and collects data for players.
 Current functions allow users to command the bot to retrieve player rank, statistics, and a visual displaying recent characters played with wins and losses, resepectively.